AdamsPL/state-machine/part3/article.md

     return resize<NewSize>(arr, std::make_index_sequence<minSize>());
 }
 ```

-Biggest difference here is that we can specify the result array size, so we could create a new, bigger array and use the previous one as initial values.
+The biggest difference here is that we can specify the result array size, so we could create a new, bigger array and use the previous one as initial values.

-As a last utility we'll implement a `areEqual` function.
-Even though **`std::array`** provides an equality operator it's not marked as constexpr (but will be in C++20) and we can't use it.
-We'll once again use the **`std::index_sequence`** trick, but this time we'll also use a fold expresion (introduced in C++17) to generate a big boolean expression comparing all the elements.
+As a last utility function, we'll implement `areEqual`.
+Even though **`std::array`** provides an equality operator, it's not marked as constexpr (but will be in C++20) and we can't use it.
+We'll once again use the **`std::index_sequence`** trick, but this time we'll also use a fold expression (introduced in C++17) to generate a big boolean expression comparing all the elements.

 ```cpp
 template <typename T, std::size_t N, std::size_t...
 Idx>